 4 But with righteousness shall they judge the poor, and reprove with equity for the meek of the earth: and they shall smite the earth with the rod of their mouth, and with the breath of their lips shall they slay the wicked.

-The only thing that will cause the animals to change will be when The Sign of Jesus’ Coming arrives and thereafter as the glory of God is poured out; this is how we know this prophecy pertains to that period and not Jesus’ first coming.
+The only thing that will cause the animals to change will be when The Sign of Jesus’ Coming arrives and after that as the glory of God is poured out; this is how we know this prophecy pertains to that period and not Jesus’ first coming.

 [ANIMALS AT PEACE]